 - CMHA will offer a preference to any participant family that has been terminated from its HCV program due to insufficient program funding.
 (100 Pts) - 2.
 CMHA will offer a preference to any applicant family whose voucher was terminated due to insufficient program funding.
 (95 Pts) - 3.
 Emergency transfers from CMHA's Public Housing or other covered housing program operated by CMHA.
 (90 Pts) - 4.
 CMHA will accept up to 30 referrals a calendar year from YWCA to provide housing opportunities to homeless families in Clermont County.
 (85 Pts) - 5.
 CMHA will accept up to 30 referrals a calendar year from James Sauls Shelter to provide housing opportunities to homeless families in Clermont County.
-(85 Pts) - 6.
-CMHA will accept up to 30 referrals a calendar year from House of Peace to provide housing opportunities to homeless families in Clermont County.
+(85 Pts) - CMHA will accept up to 30 referrals a calendar year from House of Peace to provide housing opportunities to homeless families in Clermont County.
 (85 Pts) - 7.
 CMHA will accept up to 40 referrals a calendar year from Greater Cincinnati Behavior Health Services (GCBHS) to provide housing opportunities to disabled families in Clermont County.
 (85 Pts) - 8.
 CMHA will accept up to 30 referrals a calendar year from Clermont Senior Services to provide housing opportunities to elderly families in Clermont County.
 (85 Pts) - 9.
 CMHA will accept up to 20 referrals a calendar year from Brightview Health to provide housing opportunities to homeless families in Clermont County.
 (85 Pts) - 10.
 CMHA will accept up to 10 referrals a calendar year from Clermont County Board of Developmental Disabilities to provide housing opportunities to homeless families in Clermont County.
 (85 Pts)

-- 11. CMHA will accept up to 15 referrals a calendar year from Clermont County Public Defenders to provide housing opportunities to homeless families in Clermont County.
+- CMHA will accept up to 15 referrals a calendar year from Clermont County Public Defenders to provide housing opportunities to homeless families in Clermont County.
 (85 Pts) - 12.
 Homeless Preference- per HUD's definition of homeless (25 Pts) - 13.
 Veteran or Surviving Spouse (10 Pts) - 14.
-CMHA will offer a preference to families that include victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking who have either been referred by a partnering service agency or consortia.
-The applicant must certify that the abuser will not reside with the applicant unless CMHA gives prior written approval.
-(7 Pts) - 15.
-Elderly Preference (1 Pt)
+CMHA will offer a preference to families that include victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking who have either been referred by a partnering service agency.
+CMHA will also accept documentation from a 3rd party professional source from whom the applicant has sought assistance relating to the domestic violence, date violence, sexual assault, stalking, or human trafficking, a completed HUD 5382, or records from law enforcement, courts, or another administrative agency (9 Pts) - 15.
+Handicapped or Disabled (7 Pts) - 16.
+Elderly Preference (2 Pts)